-The SYSTEM INPUTS/OUTPUTS (I/O) connector (E in Figure 4) mounted on the system I/O panel includes connections for all basic system control input and output signals that will typically be associated with an automated control system.
+The Inputs/Outputs (I/O) connector (E in Figure 4) includes connections for all basic generator control input and output signals that will typically be associated with an automated control system.
 A cable attached to this connector includes all available system control signals, which can be controlled by an output card or output port on a controller.